The following glossary is a joint effort between Grant &

 E-Verify is a Federal, internet based system that was established per an executive order by President Bush in June 2006.
 The system was implemented and effective 9/8/2009.
 The system uses information from Form I-9 to verify an employee's eligibility to work in the United States.

 E-verify is for Federal CONTRACTS only—not grants.
 OSP is responsible for notifying departments when E-Verify is needed, and will authorize users in the system.

 More info about E-Verify and FAQs can be viewed via the UW Payroll website.

 - Expanded AuthoritiesTop ↑

 - The operating authorities provided to grantees under certain research grant mechanisms that waive the requirement for Sponsor

 - ExpenditureTop ↑

-- All disbursements used in the operation of a budgeted sponsored project.
+- All monies used in the operation of a budgeted project are Expenditures.
 Expenditures may include faculty salaries, student

 compensation, equipment acquisition, travel expenditures or any other activity which can be assigned a dollar value.
 Expenditures are